Kök-Janggak

 Kök-Janggak (Көк-жаңгак, meaning "blue walnut" in Kyrgyz and Uzbek, Кок-Янгак Kok-Yangak) is a city in Jalal-Abad Region in western Kyrgyzstan, located at a distance of about 29 km from the regional centre city Jalal-Abad.
 Its population was 12,117 in 2021.
 It is a city of regional significance within the Suzak District.

 History

 Kök-Janggak originated as a coal-mining settlement in 1910.
 The upper strata of coal of the Kok-Yangak coal deposit were mined on a small scale until the October Revolution.
 During the Civil War in Russia the mine was destroyed by basmachi and extraction was suspended.
 During the first five-year plan new drift mines were developed and an access railroad from Jalal-Abad was built in 1931, resulting in a rapid increase in coal production.
 In 1943 Kök-Janggak became a town.

 Population

-The population of Kök-Janggak was 10,341 in 2004; including 8,400 - Kyrgyz, 640 - Uzbek, 540 - Russian, 210 - Tatar, 140 - Kazakh, and 411 - other nationalities.
+The population of Kök-Janggak was 10,341 in 2004; including 8,400 - Kyrgyz, 640 - Uzbek, 540 - Russian, 320 - Kurds, 210 - Tatar, 140 - Kazakh, and 411 - other nationalities.